What is a Content Management System (CMS)?

 Multiple Users Can Create and Edit Content

-With a CMS, there’s no need for one individual to manage your entire website.
+With a CMS, there’s no need for one individual or developer to manage your entire website.
 As such, these platforms are ideal for growing businesses.

 Anyone with login credentials can add or edit the digital content on your website.
 This approach creates an unprecedented level of convenience; different departments of an organization can manage their own pages or collaborate on a project without a dedicated web team.